SEALTECH INDUSTRIES

 Fast, Efficient & Minimal Disruption

-Our selected systems are engineered for:
+Our selected concrete wall control joint systems are engineered for:

-• Rapid cure times
+• Rapid cure times • Minimal operational disruption • High load tolerance

-In many cases, operational areas can return to service the same day.
+• Clean, professional finishes In many cases, operational areas can return to service the same day.

 our projects

-All work is completed in accordance with project documentation, manufacturer technical data and relevant Australian Standards.
+manufacturer technical data sheets, and the relevant Australian Standards.

 Request a Site Inspection

 SealTech Industries provides technical evaluation and specification-based recommendations aligned to commercial performance standards.
+We also deliver professional services for filling control joints in concrete slabs to help improve durability and protect against structural degradation in high-traffic commercial environments.

 FREQUENTLY ASKED QUESTIONS?